tkhq/docs/docs/solutions/embedded-wallets/overview.md

 ##### Custodial vs non-custodial

 - For custodial wallets, your application holds the master key and can initiate transactions on behalf of users.
-- For non-custodial wallets, users hold their own private keys and must approve each transaction
+- For non-custodial wallets, users hold their own private keys and must approve each transaction, whether it's via their own passkey, API key, or iframe session.

 ##### Advanced features